 10. Tokyo Romantic Market (Shibuya)

 This flea market has around 100 stalls featuring Asian, Western, and other “antiques and vintages,” as well as “handicrafts, fine art, folk art, folk tools, organic foods, flowers, and more.”
-Worth dropping by if you’re in Shibuya when it’s on.
+It’s worth dropping by if you’re in Shibuya when it’s on.

 What can I buy at a Tokyo flea market?

 Keen on a previously loved kimono for just ¥1,000?
-How about an antique tea ceremony bowl?
+How about an antique tea-ceremony bowl?
 Secondhand fashion for a few hundred yen?
-You can also find CDs and DVDs, books, vinyls, coffee presses, random military stuff, and much, much more.
+You can also find old-school CDs and DVDs, books, vinyls, coffee presses, random military stuff, and much, much more at Tokyo flea markets.

-Where can I find and research more Tokyo markets?
+Only 10?
+Where can I find more Tokyo flea markets?

 Here’s a schedule for all sorts of flea markets in the Tokyo and Saitama areas.
-It’s in Japanese, but is super useful to bookmark and auto-translate.
-This small flea markets site has a few different listings, and here’s a good resource for local flea markets with a focus on antiques.
+It’s in Japanese, but is handy to bookmark and auto-translate.
+Additionally, this small flea markets site has a few different listings, and here’s a good resource for local flea markets with a focus on antiques.

 What’s the oldest flea market in Japan?